David O'Doherty: Literary career

-O'Doherty has written widely for newspapers and magazines and also has two plays, two books and a radio series to his name.
+O'Doherty has written widely for newspapers and magazines and also has two plays, several books and a radio series to his name.
 His debut book was a children's book entitled Ronan Long Gets It Wrong, written in 2000.
 It was illustrated by David Roberts and published by Mammoth Storybooks.

 His first play is entitled Saddled and was written with Bryan Quinn.
 It was claimed as "the world's first theatrical production to feature live repair of audience members' bicycles".
 In 2008, he and fellow Irish comedian Maeve Higgins performed I Can't Sleep, a play recommended for children aged 5–8.
 This was O'Doherty's first play for children.
 The play, which involved the audience entering the theatre to find both performers asleep in separate beds, was performed in both Dublin and Edinburgh.

 He has also written a series for RTÉ Radio about bee detectives with his brother Mark, entitled The Bees of Manulla.
 O'Doherty released a book detailing 100 false facts about pandas called 100 Facts About Pandas.
 He followed this up with 100 Facts About Sharks which is 100 false facts about sharks.
 In 2014 he and illustrator, Chris Judge, released a children's book, Danger Is Everywhere: A Handbook for Avoiding Danger.

+His book The Summer I Robbed A Bank won the 2021 Irish Children's Book of the Year Award.